 Consider using relaxation music to form part of your pain management strategy.
 There is so much to choose from, here are some of my favorites.
 Click around and see if one calls to you!

-This CD has more than music.
+The list goes on now - where we can get music.
+This old CD has more than music.
 Candace Pert is positive and uplifting, and she has science behind her.
 This is one of my favorite tools in my tool kit to help me to relax and calm down with the threat of an impending migraine looming.

 When you want to calm down and relax, you can gently stop yourself from worrying about migraines and letting anxiety take its hold by using your breath,as I've mentioned above, and mental distraction.

 Sleep hypnosis (mental distraction) is a very effective way to calm the pre-migraine panic attack.